GSA/px-benefit-finder/README.md

 ## Getting Started

+> Detailed README(s) for the [drupal module](./usagov_benefit_finder/README.md) or the [JS application](./benefit-finder/README.md)

-### How to Clone the `px-benefit-finder` Repository with usagov-2021 Submodule
+### How to Clone the `px-benefit-finder` Repository with `usagov-2021` Submodule

 This guide will walk you through the process of cloning the `px-benefit-finder` repository that includes a submodule.

-Submodules are repositories embedded within another repository, allowing you to include external dependencies or shared code as part of your project.
+> Submodules are repositories embedded within another repository, allowing you to include external dependencies or shared code as part of your project.
 When you clone such a project, by default you get the directories that contain submodules, but none of the files within them yet.

 To clone the repository with a submodule, follow these steps: